ESO Summer Research Programme

 1st July - 9th August 2019

-For six weeks in the summer of 2019, ESO will host its first ever Summer Research Programme.
+For six weeks in the summer of 2019, ESO hosted its first ever Summer Research Programme.
 This fully-funded programme is an opportunity for university students interested in astronomy/astrophysics, who are not yet enrolled in a PhD programme, to obtain research experience alongside astronomers based at ESO Headquarters (HQ) in Garching, Germany.
 In 2019, we accepted applications from promising university students from ESO Member States, Strategic Partners (Australia) and Host State (Chile).
 We received over 340 applications for just 7 available places; the applications were extremely high quality, and we were very sorry that we could not accept more students.

 We are very excited to announce the successful applicants for the 2019 Summer Programme and the projects on which they will be working:

 Aisha Bachmann (U. Bochum, Germany)

 Project L: Understanding the formation mechanism of galaxies at their (ghostly) extremes

 with Remco van der Burg & Jérémy Fensch

 Project B: Comet evolution: from the Kuiper Belt to a dormant comet in the near-Earth asteroid population